odewahn/dds-field-guide/local-dev.md

 * [vagrant](http://www.vagrantup.com/).
 "Create and configure lightweight, reproducible, and portable development environments."
 * [virtualbox](https://www.virtualbox.org/).
 "VirtualBox is a powerful x86 and AMD64/Intel64  [virtualization](https://www.virtualbox.org/wiki/Virtualization) product for enterprise as well as home use."
 Free and open source!
 This tool allows you to run a full image of another operating system (called the "guest") on your own machine (called the "host").
 * [vmware](http://www.vmware.com/).
 One of the original virtualization solutions; Vagrant has a paid version that targets VMware fusion.
 * [ngrok](https://ngrok.com/).
 Ngrok allows you to share applications running on your local machine to other users on the Internet.
-IT works by setting up a tunnel to ngrok, which then revers [<-IS THIS CORRECT OR DO YOU MEAN "REVERSES THE"] proxy to allow you to have a public URL.
-In the paid version (it's a donation model with a suggestion of $25, but you can pay what you want) you can have it proxy to a custom domain.
+IT works by setting up a tunnel to ngrok, which then revers proxy to allow you to have a public URL.
+In the paid version (it's a donation model with a suggestion of $25, but you pan pay what you want) you can have it proxy to a custom domain.
 * [vagrant cloud](https://vagrantcloud.com/).
 A service from the creator of Vagrant that allows you to share versioned Vagrant images.

 ### Replicating 3rd party APIs locally